 Check for illumination of the LED lights, and consult your user’s manual before moving to the next step.
 If dirt, dust, or pest intrusion was the cause of your safety sensor problem, then the LED lights should be illuminated consistently with the user’s manual description, and it is time to try running a cycle.
 If it’s still not working, move on to the next step.

 If the safety sensors seem difficult to align, this may indicate a wiring issue.
-If you?re still experiencing problems with the safety sensors during a cycle, try wiggling the wires coming from the safety sensors while pressing the remote.
+And, if you’re still experiencing problems with the safety sensors during a cycle, try wiggling the wires coming from the safety sensors while pressing the remote.
 If the garage door opener operates while the wires are adjusted, then there could be a problem with the connection.
 Keep adjusting the wires one by one through a number of cycles to locate the correct wire that is causing the malfunction.

 One common problem is that staples holding the wires in place may puncture through the insulation coating around the wire, and cause a short.
 With the average vibrations that come with opening and closing garage doors, the slightest movement can cause the punctured wires to stop functioning at any time.
 Remove the staple that seems to be causing the problem, reconnect power to your unit, and try a cycle.